All persons who register as an investor on LEOpropcrowd should read the following warnings carefully before making any investment.

 2. Losing all of your investment

 Investment, whether in new or existing companies, carries high risks as well as the possibility of high rewards.
-Investing in these companies may involve significant risk and you should consider that you may lose some, or all, of your investment.
+Investing in these companies may involve a significant risk of losing all of your investment and these investments are much riskier than a savings account.
+ISA eligibility does not guarantee returns or protect you from losses.
 You should only invest an amount you are willing to lose and should build a diversified portfolio to spread risk.
 If a company you invest in fails, neither the company – nor LEOpropcrowd – will pay back your investment.
 Investment losses through this platform is not covered by the Financial Services Compensation Scheme (FSCS).

 3. Lack of liquidity